degski/Mado/README.md

     I should call it.
 Just then, the waitress came over and Michael asked her name.
 She said 'Susan', and he turned to me and said 'Susan'.
 So I said 'Ah...
 Susan'.
-Anyway, the name stuck, and it must be a good one because everybody asks "So why call a board game SUSAN?"
+Anyway, the name stuck, and it must be a good one because everybody asks "So why call a Board game SUSAN?"

 Right, trademark has been claimed by Stephen Linhart (see below), so I decided to